NoaFilosof08/GigMe/README.md

 ## Website Details

-1. On loading the Site you are met with our home page, which hosts our hero image, featured artists, maps  and a calendar.
+1. On loading the Site, you are met with our home page, which hosts our hero image, featured artists, maps  and a calendar.
 This can be viewed by any user, not specific to login or sign up.
 <br></br>

 ![Home Page](screenshots-for-gigme/home-page.png) ![Home Page](screenshots-for-gigme/homepage-2.png) ![Home Page](screenshots-for-gigme/homepage-3.png)
 <br></br>

-2. You can navigate around the site without being logged in, however your view will be limited.
+2. You can navigate around the site without being logged in, however, your view will be limited.
 You can still see all the artists when you click on the all artists button.
 This will take you to the index page which displays all gigs in our API.
-Here you can filter through the different categories e.g. Classical gigs, rock gigs etc.
+Here, you can filter through the different categories e.g. Classical gigs, rock gigs etc.
 <br></br>

 ![Index Page](screenshots-for-gigme/index-all.png) ![Index Page](screenshots-for-gigme/index-pop.png)
 <br></br>

-3. When you click through on one of the gigs it will take you through to the individual page of the gig which will give you the details of it.
+3. When you click through on one of the gigs, it will take you through to the individual page of the gig, where more details will be available.
 The view and functionality will differ depending on whether you are logged in or not.
-If you wish to like/comment on the gig you will have to register and log it.
+If you wish to like/comment on the gig, you will have to register and log it.
 <br></br>

 ![Register](screenshots-for-gigme/register.png) ![Login](screenshots-for-gigme/login.png)
 ![Show Page](screenshots-for-gigme/show-when-logged-out.png) ![Show Page when logged in](screenshots-for-gigme/show-when-logged-in.png)
 <br></br>

-4. When logged in, it also exposes additional functionality of the site, e.g. the ability to add gigs and edit them too.
+4. When logged in, it also provides additional functionality of the site, e.g. the ability to add gigs and edit them too.
 You can also see what other members activity when you click through to their profile.
 <br></br>

 ![Create Gig](screenshots-for-gigme/create-my-gig.png) ![Edit Gig](screenshots-for-gigme/edit-my-gig.png)